mwermelinger/Learn-to-code-for-data-analysis/README.md

 ## Instructions (Microsoft Azure)

-You can use load and run these notebooks directly in Microsoft Azure, without downloading them first to your computer.
+You can copy these notebooks directly to Microsoft Azure, without downloading them first to your computer, and run them there.

-Please click above on the `Microsoft_Azure_Instructions` folder, and follow the instructions contained therein.
+Just click above on the `Microsoft_Azure_Instructions` folder, and follow the instructions contained therein.

 ## Instructions (Anaconda and CoCalc)